-Members of the epilepsy community have for years reported experiencing seizures and other harmful side effects after switching from one version of an antiepileptic drug (AED) to another, whether the switch was brand-to-generic, generic-to-brand, or generic-to-generic.
+For years members of the epilepsy community have reported having seizures and other harmful side effects after switching from one version of an antiepileptic drug (AED) to another, whether the switch was brand-to-generic, generic-to-brand, or generic-to-generic.
 By law, the amount of medication delivered by one AED may differ from the amount delivered by another AED that the Food and Drug Administration (FDA) deems “equivalent,” and it may deliver the medication at a different rate.
 There is growing evidence that these variations, however slight, can mean the difference between controlled epilepsy and breakthrough seizures or other negative consequences.

 Generic drugs are currently estimated to save consumers at least $8 to $10 billion a year at retail pharmacies because they cost less than the brand name versions of the same product.
 The Epilepsy Foundation actively supports the increased use of generic medications as a way to save money in healthcare.
 Because medications are a major cost of epilepsy, the availability of less expensive versions of brand name medicine can be very good news for people with epilepsy.

-Medication switching is a major concern because seizures are serious events that can have considerable cost to one’s health, well-being, and pocketbook – and can even be life threatening for the person experiencing the seizure, or because that person accidentally injures someone else during the seizure.
-As is being shown in related studies, the cost savings in the less expensive medications may be lost when overall health costs and societal consequences are taken into account for those patients who experience breakthrough seizures or troublesome side effects when switched from their usual seizure medicine.
+Medication switching is a big concern because seizures are serious and can have considerable cost to one’s health, well-being, and wallet– and can even be life threatening.
+As is being shown in related studies, the cost savings in the less expensive medications may be lost when overall health costs and results are taken into account for those patients who experience breakthrough seizures or troublesome side effects when switched from their usual seizure medicine.

-But the Foundation believes equally that short-sighted cost considerations should never be allowed to trump efficacy or take precedence over patient welfare.
-Indeed, if a patient is switched off of a well-functioning drug to avoid costs, the direct economic consequences borne by society if the cheaper drug fails—whether incurred in the form of increased ambulance rides and emergency-room admissions, greater numbers of in-patient doctor visits, or lost worker-productivity—will quickly eliminate any short-term savings occasioned by the switch.
-Meanwhile, the concurrent human costs borne by patients and their families can be immeasurable.
+But the we believe equally that short-sighted cost considerations should never be allowed to outweigh a patient’s health.
+Indeed, if a patient is switched off of a well-functioning drug to avoid costs, the direct economic consequences on society if the cheaper drug fails—such as more ambulance rides and emergency-room visits, greater numbers of in-patient doctor visits, or lost worker-productivity—will quickly eliminate any short-term savings occasioned by the switch.
+Meanwhile, the negative impact on patients and their families can be immeasurable.